-List course prerequisite(s) and minimum grade(s) (must include minimum grade if higher than a "D").
-CTS2120 with a grade of C" or better.
-Provide justification for the proposed prerequisite(s).
-Students need a fundamental understanding of network security before taking this course.
-Will students be taking any of the prerequisites listed for this course in different parts of the same term (ex.
+List course prerequisite(s) and minimum grade(s) CTS2120 Computer & Network Security (must include minimum grade if higher than a "D"). must include minimum grade if higher than a "C".
+Provide justification for the proposed Students need a fundamental understanding of prerequisite(s). network security before taking this course.
+Will students be taking any of the prerequisites No listed for this course in different parts of the same term (ex.
 Term A and Term B)?
-No List course co-requisites.
+List course co-requisites.
 List course co-requisites Provide justification for the proposed co- requisite(s).
-Is any co-requisite for this course listed as a co- requisite on its paired course?
+Is any co-requisite for this course listed as a co- Choose an item. requisite on its paired course?
 (Ex.
-CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) Choose an item.
-List the co-requisite Course credits or clock hours 3 course credits Must pass with a "C" or better.
-Contact hours (faculty load) 3 Are the Contact hours different from the credit/lecture/lab hours?
-No Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Campus) Online, Blended, On Campus Course description (provide below) 1
+CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) List the co-requisite Course credits or clock hours 3 course credits Contact hours (faculty load) 3 Are the Contact hours different from the No credit/lecture/lab hours?
+Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Online, Blended, On Campus Campus) Course description (provide below) •